sh1boot/sh1boot.github.io/_posts/2026-01-18-infilling-with-voids.md

 You might be more familiar with the [squircle][], and this is just a 3D extension on that idea.
-These squircles and hypersquircles have the benefit of being continous curves, and so should be a bit more resistant to buckling than a flat-faced cube would be.
+These squircles and hypersquircles have the benefit of being continuous curves, and so should be a bit more resistant to buckling than a flat-faced cube would be.
 That makes them a more viable [monocoque][].